Unchecked Pointers and the Boundaries of Generic Programming

 std::vector<int> vec = {1, 2, 3, 4, 5};

-std::sort(vec.end(), vec.begin()); // 注意:反了!Do you know what happens?
+std::sort(vec.end(), vec.begin()); // 注意:反了!Do you know what happens here?
 It won't crash immediately.
-Internally, std::sort will compute last - first, yielding a very large number (because when subtracting pointers, end is after begin, so the result should be positive, but reversed it becomes a negative number cast to an unsigned type, turning into a huge value).
-Then the algorithm will start frantically reading and writing out-of-bounds memory.
-It might run for a long time before segfaulting, or it might "quietly" corrupt your heap memory and crash in a completely unrelated place.
-I've debugged this kind of bug once; it took me an entire afternoon.
+Internally, std::sort calculates last - first, resulting in a very large number (since subtracting pointers where end precedes begin should yield a negative value, but the conversion to an unsigned type turns it into a massive positive value).
+The algorithm then proceeds to read and write out-of-bounds memory frantically.
+It might run for a long time before causing a segmentation fault, or it might "silently" corrupt your heap memory and crash in a completely unrelated location.
+I spent an entire afternoon debugging a bug like this once.

-There's an even more absurd situation—when the two iterators come from different containers:
+There is an even more absurd scenario—where two iterators come from different containers:

 std::vector<int> a = {1, 2, 3};